tkreind/MitoGraphWrapper/README.md

 # MitoGraphWrapper
-A simple electron gui wrapper for MitoGraph
+A simple electron gui wrapper for MitoGraph.

+Made simply as a learning experience.